 A pair of vintage wooden shoe-maker’s moulds (a treasured travel find from the antique markets in Paris), complete the energy of the quote as they point upwards and onwards.
 A cluster of bits and pieces like jars and another of my soft toy creations sits on the counter.

-I’m so chuffed at my highly functional, very personal and extremely inexpensive little H&D zone.
+I’m so chuffed at my highly functional, very personal and extremely inexpensive little Cloud9 zone.
 Hopefully it’s given you some ideas on how simple it is to create your own creative space.
-I just know that there will be many creative bits and pieces coming out of this little space and I look forward to sharing some of my creations when the H&D online store opens in 2014.